oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb/migrate-to-adb.md

     - In OCI Console, navigate to Oracle Database->Autonomous Database
     - On the left navigation bar, under "List Scope", choose the compartment you were provided for this workshop
     - Click on "Create Autonomous Database"
-    - On the "Create Autonomous Database" screen:
+    - On the "Create Autonomous Database" screen, enter:

-    - Under "Provide basic information for the Autonomous Database":
+        Under "Provide basic information for the Autonomous Database"
         - Compartment field will be already populated
         - Display Name: